Hon. Carlos Romero Barceló

 Romero Barceló graduated from Phillips Exeter Academy in 1943.
 In 1953, he obtained a bachelor’s degree in economics and political science from Yale University and, in 1956, he obtained a Juris Doctor Degree from the University of Puerto Rico Law School.

-He has been linked to the politics of the Island for a long time.
-During those years, he has held several important positions.
 In 1968, being a member of the New Progressive Party, he was elected mayor of San Juan.
 His work during those four years was very hard, judging by the opinion of the people who re-elected him in the 1972 elections to the same position.
 Two years later, in 1974, he was named president of the party.
 In 1976, he became the first Hispanic to be elected president of the National League of Citizens, of which he had been vice president and was an active member since 1970.

 Hon.
 Charles Rodríguez